A fan of the series since 1995, Koriander runs the popular Moon Sisters fan site and studies the Sailor Moon franchise closely.

-Somewhere after midnight US Central time on February 9, 2021, long time fans of Sailor Moon were alerted to a new trailer for Sailor Moon Eternal Part 2, the fifth movie ever released for the franchise and the second film to be part of the Sailor Moon Crystal manga-accurate anime reboot.
-The new trailer shows part of the transformation sequences for Eternal Sailor Moon, Super Sailor Uranus, Super Sailor Neptune, Super Sailor Pluto and Super Sailor Saturn.
+Somewhere after midnight on February 9, 2021, longtime fans of Sailor Moon were alerted to a new trailer for Sailor Moon Eternal Part 2, the fifth movie ever released for the franchise, and the second film to be part of the Sailor Moon Crystal manga-accurate anime reboot.

 Sailor Saturn on Sega Saturn

-As episode 38 of Sailor Moon Crystal opened, we saw Mistress 9's true form after mutilating and destroying Hotaru's body, sink inside the gelatinous body of Master Pharaoh 90, who was at this point trying to absorb the city below.
-Super Sailor Moon dives into Master Pharaoh 90's body with The Holy Grail/Moon Chalice in hopes to unleash it's maximum power inside of the beast while Super Sailor Chibi Moon screams, fearful that she's losing her future mother before she is ever born.
+As episode 38 of Sailor Moon Crystal opened, fans saw Mistress 9's true form.
+After she destroyed Hotaru's body, Mistress 9 sunk inside the gelatinous body of Master Pharaoh 90, who was at this point trying to absorb the city below.
+Super Sailor Moon dove into Master Pharaoh 90's body with The Holy Grail/Moon Chalice in hopes to unleash its maximum power inside of the beast, while Super Sailor Chibi Moon screamed, fearful of losing her future mother before she is ever born.

-Well the sounds of her screaming combined with Super Sailor Moon's near sacrifice must have awakened the last of Hotaru's remains, because the monster that was Mistress 9 split open, and out came a fully resurrected Sailor Saturn mid-transformation sequence.
+The sounds of Chibi Moon screaming, combined with Super Sailor Moon's near sacrifice, must have awakened the last of Hotaru's remains, because the monster that was Mistress 9 split open, and out came a fully resurrected Sailor Saturn, mid-transformation sequence.

-To a little more than half of the original fan base, this segment is treated as Sailor Saturn's first cannon anime transformation, and it's certainly the first for the Crystal/Eternal series, while others were not sure if they could count it, because once again, Saturn is not seen putting on every inch of her outfit the way Sailor Moon does, instead appearing already fully clothed like Tuxedo Mask
+To a little more than half of the original fan base, this segment is treated as Sailor Saturn's first cannon anime transformation, and it's certainly the first for the Crystal/Eternal series, while others were not sure if they could count it, because once again, Saturn is not seen putting on every inch of her outfit the way Sailor Moon does, instead appearing already fully clothed, just like Tuxedo Mask.

 A Super Transformation